 As an example of the direct attack he employs, Professor Bart Ehrman says, “In Matthew, Jesus comes into being when he is conceived, or born, of a virgin; in John, Jesus is the incarnate Word of God who was with God in the beginning and through whom the universe was made.
 In Matthew, there is not a word about Jesus being God…” (Ehrman 2002, 102).
 These statements are breath-taking in their brazenness, and display an attitude as un-academic and unprofessional as you can get.
 They reveal that Bart Ehrman, so far from being the scholar I respected, has approached his subject with a determination to prove that Matthew and John contradict each other, apparently without his even having read the text.
 He thus demonstrates that he is not worthy of respect or of being taken seriously as a scholar.
-And with the huge number of books he’s written to debunk Christianity, he’s cashing in financially by destroying the faith of multitudes.
-“For they walk in the way of Cain, and abandon themselves for the sake of gain to Balaam’s error” (Jude 11).
+And with the huge number of books he’s written to debunk Christianity, he’s cashing in financially by destroying the faith of multitudes. “…they have gone in the way of Cain, and ran greedily after the error of Balaam for reward” (Jude 11).

 Contrary to Professor Ehrman’s statement, The Gospel According to Matthew is bristling with evidence that Jesus is God.
 Matthew may not have said the actual words “Jesus is God” but he has made it very clear in the many demonstrations of Jesus’ divine power which he gives in his gospel.
 Indeed, he wrote, as did the other three gospel writers, to demonstrate the deity of Jesus Christ, among other things; this is the theme of his gospel, the purpose for which he wrote.
 He begins and ends his gospel assuring us that Jesus is God with us (Matt 1:23; 28:20).